In this article you will learn how to offload audio plugin processing to remote computers on your network using AudioGridder.

 Insert the AudioGridder plugin into the Wiring view, as you would any other plugin.
 In the plugin editor, click on the server button:

-If everything is configured properly using the guidelines in this article, the AudioGridder plugin will automatically search and discover all available servers in your local network.
+If you configured everything properly using the guidelines in this article, the AudioGridder plugin will automatically search and discover all available servers in your local network.
 To connect to a server, simply click on the desired server and then click on the Connect menu item.

 Afterward, you can select the desired Buffer Size: